 "She loves you."

-Spock whirled, irritated that he'd been so distracted he had not even thought to check his room.
-Morris sat in the shadows, but not so well hidden that Spock couldn't have seen him if he'd been more alert--if he hadn't been obsessing over Christine.
+Spock whirled, irritated that he had been so distracted he had not even thought to check his room.
+Morris sat in the shadows, but not so well hidden that Spock could not have seen him if he had been more alert—if he had not been ...obsessing over Christine.

 Morris got up, and Spock saw that he was holding a weapon.
 "She loves you.
 She calls your name out when she dreams.
 Do you have any idea what that feels like?"